-It's always nice when your sunscreen acts as a multitasker, and this is one of Dr. Angela J. Lamb's go-tos.
+It's always nice when your sunscreen acts as a multitasker, and this is one of Lamb's go-tos.

-"It has an antioxidant blend, which is great for acne and oil absorption," the New York City board-certified dermatologist said.
+"It has an antioxidant blend, which is great for acne and oil absorption," the New York City board-certified dermatologist says.

 The mineral sunscreen has a sheer, silky finish and works its magic with the help of titanium dioxide, zinc oxide and a range of antioxidants like blueberry acai and green tea extract.
 It's also formulated without parabens, phthalates and fragrance.

 "This is a thin, lightweight facial sunscreen that comes in a travel-ready bottle.
-It is oil-free, noncomedogenic and spreads easily," Camp revealed.
+It is oil-free, noncomedogenic and spreads easily," Camp says.